OldManUmby/DND.SRD.Wiki/pages/08.equipment/default.md

 The time it takes to don or doff armor depends on the armor’s category.

-**_Don._** This is the time it takes to put on armor.
+**_Don_**.
+This is the time it takes to put on armor.
 You benefit from the armor’s AC only if you take the full time to don the suit of armor.

-**_Doff._** This is the time it takes to take off armor.
+**_Doff_**.
+This is the time it takes to take off armor.
 If you have help, reduce this time by half.

 **Donning and Doffing Armor (table)**